-Teach of India is one the initiatives under the umbrella Teach For All Mission which is a holistic attempt to provide high quality primary education to underprivileged students around the world.
+Teach of India is one the initiatives under the umbrella Teach For All Mission which is a holistic attempt to provide high-quality primary education to underprivileged students around the world.
 Teach for All was founded in 2007 by Wendy Kopp (CEO of Teach For America) and Brett Wigdortz (CEO of Teach First) and today is present in 39 countries.
 Wendy Kopp envisioned the concept of Teach For All when she was pursuing her undergraduate degree (her thesis) at Princeton University.
-In this video she speaks about a more equitable education around the world, her motivation and determination to change world for the better.
+In this video she speaks about a more equitable education around the world, her motivation and determination to change the world for the better.

 Lack of primary and secondary education is primarily responsible for 14% of the global population still living in extreme poverty earning less than $1.25 per day.
 Education is the most fundamental right of any human being and QUALITY education leads to reduction of economic, social, racial and gender inequality.

 “If all students in low income countries left school with basic reading skills, the number of people living on less than $1.25 a day would be reduced by 12%—lifting 171 million people out of poverty.” teachforall.org

 Educational inequity fuels prejudice that starts in the classroom and perpetuates injustice and conflict across borders.